Johana Martinez

 Who would you recommend this program to?

 I recommend it to students who need to learn or want a program [on this topic].
-As well as to schools to kind of make it a class that people should take because a lot of high schoolers are dealing with opioid and stimulant use, and it is especially [important] for teenagers because they're learning and growing.
+As well as to schools, to make it a class that people should take because a lot of high schoolers are dealing with opioid and stimulant use.
+It is especially important for teenagers because they’re learning and growing.
 I recommend this group to a lot of people.

 How do you feel about the interviewing we do as a part of this program?
 How does it make you feel?

-It's awkward.
+It’s awkward.
 But it is something that we all have to go through.
-To help make it less awkward, you can bring up small talk or try to get to know the person first and not dive into the conversation immediately.
-Like making them feel they have the time to think and not just asking them question after question.
-Especially when we are talking to people who have [used] opioids or stimulants or who just don't feel comfortable, it'd be easy to make them feel as if they're in control of the interview, and they have the choice to make it go fast or slow.
+To help make it less awkward, you can make small talk or try to get to know the person first and not dive into the conversation immediately.
+Make them feel they have time to think, not just ask question after question.
+Especially when we are talking to people who have used opioids or stimulants or don’t feel comfortable, it’d be easy to make them feel as if they’re in control of the interview, and they have the choice to make it go fast or slow.

 Do you currently have any interests or hobbies?

-I’m currently in the girls' volleyball club; it’s not a hobby but an interest.
-I've been doing it since the end of last school year until now.
-Originally, I had gone because my friend wanted to be one of the managers, and they brought up that I should join or try and be in it, and I said, “Why not?”
-I've been interested in it [for a while], and it feels enjoyable.
-At first, I didn't think I would get into it, but I was able to get on the team, and I'm thankful that I'm [part of] it.
+I’m currently in the girls’ volleyball club; it’s not a hobby but an interest.
+I’ve been doing it since the end of the last school year.
+I originally went because my friend wanted to be one of the managers.
+They brought up that I should join or try to be in it, and I said, “Why not?”
+I’ve been interested in it [for a while], and it’s enjoyable.
+At first, I didn’t think I would get into it, but I was able to get on the team, and I'm thankful that I’m [part of] it.

 Besides volleyball, do you have any other interests?